techiediaries/techiediaries/_posts/2019/2019-12-21-handle-angular-9-8-7-httpclient-errors-with-rxjs-catcherror-and-throwerror.md

 tags : [angular, angular-how-tos, angular9]
 ---

-In this quick how-to article, we'll see by example how to handle Http errors in Angular 9 apps.
+In this quick how-to article, we'll see by example how to handle Http errors in Angular 9 apps with HttpClient 9 and RxJS `catchError()`.

 If you are new to these how-tos, check out how to [install and set up a project and the prerequisites](https://www.techiediaries.com/angular-cli-tutorial/).

+## Handling Errors in Angular 9 HttpClient with RxJS catchError

 RxJS provides the `catchError()`  operator which as its name suggests can be used to catch errors but how it works?